Freeze Frame OBD2 Data Explained

 It depends on the type of OBD2 scanner.
 If you happen to have a professional OBD2 scan tool such as the Autel AL519 or the Bluedriver, reading the freeze frame data is a piece of cake.
 It’s actually self-explanatory if you have a of knowledge on how a modern engine works.

-Entries such as air flow rate, engine RPM, fuel rail pressure gauge, vehicle speed sensor, and engine coolant temperature are easy enough to understand.
+Entries such as air flow rate, engine RPM, fuel rail pressure gauge, vehicle speed sensor, and Engine Coolant Temperature (ECT) are easy enough to understand.
 The data provides a snapshot on what the engine sensors are doing when the trouble code is triggered.

 But what if you have a more basic scan tool?
 This is where things get a bit more difficult.
 Let’s look at what common Freeze Frame data looks like and then we’ll break it down:

 All those acronyms, symbols, and numbers are meaningless to the average car owner.
 So let’s walk through each of them and explain em.

 - DTC P0261 – This is the diagnostic trouble code, DTC, or Generic OBD2 Trouble Code

 - Fuel SYS1 CL – the fuel injector in bank 1 is in closed-loop mode when the error occurred.